telerik/kendo-ui-core/docs/controls/data-management/grid/appearance.md

 Depending on the exact scenario, the following behavior can be observed when the widget is eventually displayed:

 * The scrollable data area overflows the bottom border of the Grid.
-This can be resolved by executing the [`resize`](/using-kendo-in-responsive-web-pages#individual-widget-resizing) method when the Grid becomes visible.
-Alternatively, apply the desired height to the scrollable data area instead of the Grid widget:
+This can be resolved by executing the [`resize`]({% slug responsivewebdesign_integration_kendoui %}#individual-widget-resizing) method when the Grid becomes visible.
+Alternatively, apply the desired height to the scrollable data area instead of the Grid widget.

+###### Example

         #GridID .k-grid-content
         {
             height: 270px;
         }

 * The virtual scrollbar is not visible.
 This can be resolved by executing the [`resize`](/using-kendo-in-responsive-web-pages#individual-widget-resizing) method when the Grid becomes visible.
-For Kendo UI Q3 2014 (2014.3.1119) release and older, apply the following statement instead of `resize()`:
+For Kendo UI Q3 2014 (2014.3.1119) release and older, apply the following statement instead of `resize()`.

+###### Example

         $("#GridID").data("kendoGrid").dataSource.fetch();

 * Frozen columns are too narrow and non-frozen columns are not visible.
-This can be resolved by executing the [`resize`](/using-kendo-in-responsive-web-pages#individual-widget-resizing) method when the Grid becomes visible.
+This can be resolved by executing the [`resize`]({% slug responsivewebdesign_integration_kendoui %}#individual-widget-resizing) method when the Grid becomes visible.

 In some cases it may be possible to delay the initialization of the Grid, or change the order in which various Kendo UI widgets are initialized, so that the Grid is initialized while visible.
 For more information on how to initialize the Grid inside other Kendo UI widgets which act as hidden containers, see: